Built-in Wardrobe Cost Guide in Singapore

 Separate must-do scope from optional upgrades

-That one step alone usually produces a more realistic plan than discussing everything as one lump-sum idea.
+That one step alone usually produces a plan you can stick to, rather than discussing everything as one lump-sum figure.

 Built-in Wardrobe Cost Guide FAQ